Romans

 Righteousness - right-standing before God; "uprightness", Fitzmyer; "covenant compliance", Dumbrell.

-Justification - being set right with God; a recognition of covenant inclusion/acceptance; "counted as righteous", Barrett.
+Justification - being set right and holy God; a recognition of covenant inclusion/acceptance; "counted as righteous", Barrett.

 Faith - Often used of a person's reliance on the faithfulness of Christ (his act of atonement on our behalf), ie., "belief"; often inclusive of Christ's faithfulness, of the faithfulness of Christ and our belief in his faithfulness; sometimes referring particularly to Christ's faith / faithfulness, see "faith of Christ".